Scuderia Coloni: Origins of the team

-The team was founded in 1983 by Enzo Coloni, a racing driver from Perugia, Italy.
-It is located in Passignano sul Trasimeno.
-Coloni competed during the 1970s and after participating in the Italian Formula 3 series for several years, he won the drivers' title in 1982 when he was 36 years old.
-Before that, Coloni, who was also called "the wolf" (a nickname that would later be reflected in his company's logo), had also taken part in two Formula Two races, one in 1980 with the San Remo team and another one in 1982 with the Minardi team.
-At the end of 1982, he gave up active racing and started managing his own team, initially in Italian Formula Three.
+Coloni was founded in 1983 in Passignano sul Trasimeno by Enzo Coloni, a racing driver from Perugia.
+Nicknamed "Il lupo" (the wolf - a trait that would later be reflected in his company's logo) due to his aggressive racing style, Coloni competed in the Italian Formula 3 and European Formula Two series in the late 1970s/early 1980s.
+In 1982 he decided to race with his own Formula Three team.

 Formula Three and Formula 3000 (1983–1986)

-Success came almost immediately: the team won the 1984 Italian Formula 3 championship with Ivan Capelli.
-In 1986, Coloni Motorsport appeared in Formula 3000, entering an out-dated March 85B with drivers like Nicola Larini and Gabriele Tarquini.
-The Formula 3000 attempt was unsuccessful.
-Nonetheless the team progressed to Formula One the next year.
+In its initial foray, the team was very successful, winning the Italian Formula 3 championship drivers' title for three consecutive times with Enzo Coloni (1982); Ivan Capelli (1983); and Alessandro Santin (1984).
+At the end of the 1982 season Coloni retired from active racing to focus on managing the team.
+In 1986 Nicola Larini won the Italian Formula 3 title again and raced, alongside Gabriele Tarquini, in Formula 3000 with a March 85B.
+Tarquini finished tenth in the championship, his best result a third place in Austria.
+When FIA announced that turbos would be banned from Formula One from 1989 — making the sport more affordable — Coloni saw an opportunity to enter the category and the team progressed to Formula One the next year.

 Formula One (1987–1991)

 Coloni-Ford (1987–1989)

-The FIA's announcement that turbos would be banned from Formula One from 1989 - making the sport more affordable — was the trigger for Enzo Coloni to enter the category.
-Enzo Coloni Racing Car Systems made its first appearance in Formula One at the 1987 Italian Grand Prix in September 1987.
-The yellow painted FC187, powered by a Novamotor-prepared Cosworth DFZ, was a simple machine designed by former Dallara apprentice Roberto Ori.
-Coloni himself had carried out the shake-down drive but Nicola Larini was the race driver.
-The car was obviously not ready and Larini did not qualify.
+Coloni made its first appearance in Formula One at the 1987 Italian Grand Prix in September 1987, where it failed to qualify.
+The yellow painted FC187, powered by a Novamotor-prepared Cosworth DFZ, was designed by former Dallara apprentice Roberto Ori.
+Coloni himself had carried out the shake-down drive and Nicola Larini was signed as the team's sole driver.
 The Italian recorded Coloni’s first Formula One race start at the 1987 Spanish Grand Prix, although mechanical problems meant that he did not finish.
 The team did not fly to the end of year overseas races that year, so Larini’s retirement from the Spanish Grand Prix that year ended their first season.
-They were, of course, 16th and last in the Constructors Championship, because they were the only team without a finish.
+They finished 16th and last in the Constructors Championship, the only team without a finish.

 The 1988 season was the team's first full season and started well.
-Although the "new" FC188 was almost identical to its predecessor, Coloni's new driver Gabriele Tarquini qualified regularly and finished 8th at the Canadian Grand Prix.
+Although the FC188 was almost identical to its predecessor, Coloni's new driver Gabriele Tarquini qualified regularly and finished 8th at the Canadian Grand Prix.
 This turned out to be Coloni's best result in Formula One.
 Due to a shortage of funds very little development work was carried out during the year.
 The team’s performance suffered as a result and qualification or even prequalification were no longer certain.
-The team scored no points this year, finishing again 15th, ahead of Osella, the new EuroBrun and the suffering Zakspeed Team.
+The team scored no points, finishing again 15th, ahead of Osella, the new EuroBrun and the suffering Zakspeed teams.